Graduate Studies Funding

 International students must meet University minimum requirements for English language proficiency, particularly spoken English, to be eligible to hold any of the above positions and will need to take the Spoken English Test for Teaching Assistants (SETTA).

 Fellowships are non-service awards.
 Some fellowships are awarded directly by the department; others are competitive and awarded by the college or University.

 All students, regardless of funding status, are highly encouraged to apply for fellowship outside of the department, college, and University.
 Writing fellowship applications and receiving awards from a third party is an essential skill for all historians.

 Currently, the academic year stipend is approximately $10,000 per semester (a little less in autumn; a little more in spring).
 Summer stipends for newly admitted students are approximately $4,000 per summer for five summers.
 In short, a graduate student within their funding band can expect to earn approximately $24,000 in a calendar year.

 Graduate students can also find support outside the department.

 - The GS Fellowship Office (314 Johnston Hall) can provide information on fellowships and scholarships awarded by outside foundations and organizations and on miscellaneous funds available within the U of M.

 - The Office of Student Finance (200 Fraser Hall) accepts applications for scholarships, loans, and work-study grants.

-- Other U of M departments or offices sometimes employ history graduate students as part-time TAs or administrative assistants.
+- Other UMN departments or offices sometimes employ history graduate students as part-time TAs or administrative assistants.
 Such positions are often listed with the Graduate Assistant Employment Office.